-Museums around the world are filled with statues of gods and goddesses once worshipped by the ancient Greeks, Romans or Egyptians.
-But what about the Slavic mythology?
-Last week, we learned about Morena, the goddess of death, but have you heard of Perun, the thunder god…?
+Bratislava, Slovakia – Museums around the world are filled with statues of gods and goddesses once worshipped by the ancient Greeks, Romans or Egyptians.
+We know their stories from the many inspired paintings and tales of these now elapsed civilizations.
+But what about Slavic mythology?

 Meet Perun, the thunder god

 Pagan tribes of all denominations recognised the law of nature.
 They were acutely aware that they were a part of nature, not above it.
 To have enough food, shelter, sun and rain was never taken for granted and that always depended on the benevolence of the natural forces.

 This holy respect before that which was greater than them manifested in the idea of a supreme god, a very serious and feared masculine deity that to them personified the masculine god principle.

 Indeed, Perun wore a crown made of lightning rods and in his left hand held a thunder hatchet and in his right, a fire bow.
 Whenever Perun threw a hatchet, thunder resounded across the land.
 Wherever he shot an arrow from his bow, lightning struck across the sky.
 To our ancestors it was as if the sky opened to another dimension.

 A storm was an omen.
 A direct communication from Perun himself, warning the community to stay on the correct path and not to turn its back on the law of the land – the law of nature.

 In the Slavic pagan imagination, Perun was personified as powerful, uncompromising, and fierce, but also a kind, life-giving and just god.
 He was the benevolent, but strict father.
 When all was in balance on earth and in the heavens, Perun was happy, which translated into the generosity of nature, such as a bountiful harvest or a mild winter.
 But when this finely tuned harmony was disrupted, everyone on earth and in the heavens could feel Perun’s might.